yunsiong/telco/CONTRIBUTING.md

 Lines should not exceed 80 characters.

-# Rules for C code in frida-gum
+# Rules for C code in telco-gum

 ## Function definitions